Equivariant, Safe and Sensitive -- Graph Networks for New Physics: Introduction

 Symmetry in a different sense, namely the degeneracy over nearly degenerate final states, is fundamental to the theoretical robustness of information that can be gained from phenomenological analyses.
 The Kinoshita-Lee-Nauenberg theorem~\cite{Kinoshita:1962ur,Lee:1964is} guarantees cancellations of soft and (final-state) collinear divergences when algorithms are infrared (IR) and collinear safe; any departure from IRC-safe methods ultimately implies uncorrectable interpretation shortfalls.
 This technically elevates IRC safety to a comparable level as the space-time symmetries to perturbatively model and interpret scattering processes.

 The recent surge in the application of machine learning for enhancing the sensitivity to new physics in available and projected particle physics data sets has led to a departure from observables that transparently reflect symmetry properties and IRC safety.
 Nonetheless, any such serious attempt should critically feature IRC safety whilst exploiting symmetries of the data sets in the corresponding architecture.
 This work aims to demonstrate that this is not only feasible but directly applicable to the determination of BSM parameter regions in case a discovery can be claimed via these techniques.
 We construct an IRC-safe \et-equivariant network and demonstrate the enhanced optimisation capability of such an algorithm compared to approaches that do not exploit symmetry.
+As most popular substructure variables are generally built out of $\Delta R=\sqrt{(\Delta y)^2+(\Delta\phi)^2 }$, our choice of the \et-group preserves such a structure in the feature extraction process, thereby closely matching the QCD-intuitive picture of high-level variables.
 We then apply this approach to a classification of jet substructure analyses (we consider Hidden Valley Models~\cite{Strassler:2006im,Carloni:2010tw,Carloni:2011kk,Cohen:2015toa,Kar:2020bws,Bernreuther:2020xus,Barron:2021btf,Albouy:2022cin} as a representative example), where IRC safety plays a critical role in obtaining a theoretically robust output score when the substructure becomes sparse or~soft.

 This work is organised as follows: In Sec.~\ref{sec:O2equivariant}, we discuss the inductive biases relevant to phenomenology at the LHC, namely IRC safety and equivariance in the rapidity-azimuthal plane.
 Then, in Sec.~\ref{sec:application}, we apply this network to a relevant physics case where it discriminates between QCD jets and dark shower jets (semi-visible jets).
 We discuss the network architecture and its performance.
 Finally, we provide a summary and conclusion in Sec.~\ref{sec:Summary}.